Once in a while it’s nice to play a tourist in your own home destination.

-Palea Paphos was one of the oldest pilgrimage centres thanks to it’s Sanctuary of Aphrodite, the goddess of love and fertility.
+Palea Paphos was one of the oldest pilgrimage centres thanks to its Sanctuary of Aphrodite, the goddess of love and fertility.
 As you will see from the pictures, there is not much preserved from the original site of the temple apart from a few stones and an outline of the original building.

 The Aphrodite cult was first established in Cyprus around 1500 BC and the town of Palea Paphos is thought to have sprung around the temple built here and dedicated to the Goddess.

-This beautiful historic site is easily accessible both from the highway and the B6, short drive away from Limassol & Paphos.
+This beautiful historic site is easily accessible both from the highway and the B6, a short drive away from Limassol & Paphos.

 The entrance to the site is in the middle of the village and after paying a modest entrance fee, you are free to roam through the site.
-Even at the end of December, the weather was fabulous and vies to die for.
+Even at the end of December, the weather was fabulous and views to die for.
 The main building pictured was not the temple but some rich inhabitant’s mansion.
-It hosts a number of rooms exhibiting the artifacts found on site.
-Which you are free to read about once you get there, so I won’t bore you with the details here =)
+It hosts a number of rooms exhibiting the artefacts found on site.
+Which you are free to read about it once you get there, so I won’t bore you with the details here =)

 Kouklia village is also a lovely sight in itself.

 We ventured for a coffee in the local tavern and watched the world go by.
 As any other Cypriot village, the charm of the village life coupled with beautiful sunshine and plenty of fresh food produce makes you appreciate the simple things in life.

 If you wonder whether it’s worth driving up here just to see the sanctuary, I would probably say no – if you have a limited time and you’re on holiday.
 If you live here or spend more than one week browsing around Cyprus, I think it’s a lovely place to visit and reconnect with a bit of history.

 Paphos: Recommended Tours & Experiences